maximilian-gelbrecht/MCBB.jl/README.md

 # Paper

-A paper describing the article was just submitted to the arXiv (Link will follow).
-If you use this package, please always cite this paper.
+A paper describing the article was is published in New Journal of Physics (Open Access) http://dio.org/10.1088/1367-2630/ab7a05

 # Documentation